 o Expenditures for acute care services in sections IV and VIII.

+K. Expenditures to Report on Form HCFA-372(S).--The expenditures and the sections in which to report them are:

+o Expenditures for §1915(c) waivered services in Section II.

+o Expenditures for all other Medicaid services for waiver recipients in Section III.

-§by entering the name of the State, the reporting period covered by the report, the identification number assigned by HCFA at the time the waiver request was appropriate.
-Additionally, complete the blank lines following the column heading "Level(s) of Care In Approved Waiver" by labeling the data columns with hospital combined.
+L. Detailed Instructions.--Complete the heading sections of the report by entering the name of the State, the reporting period covered by the report, the identification number assigned by HCFA at the time the waiver request was received, and the waiver title.
+Check the initial report or lag report, as appropriate.
+Additionally, complete the blank lines following the column heading "Level(s) of Care In Approved Waiver" by labeling the data columns with the level(s) of care in the approved waiver, i.e., NF, ICF/MR, inpatient hospital combined.
 It is unlikely that any one waiver includes more than 3 levels of care.
-However, if this situation occurs, use an additional Form include complete heading information on each form.
-Complete section IX.D of
+However, if this situation occurs, use an additional Form HCFA-372 or Form HCFA-372(S) for the remaining levels of care.
+Be sure to include complete heading information on each form.
+Complete section IX.D of Form HCFA-372 and section V., Item C. on Form HCFA-372(S) only once but include information for the levels of care approved in the original waiver package.

-If the waiver is targeted to persons with a particular illness or condition, such as AIDS, chronic metal illness, ventilator dependency, physical disability, etc., also indicate that targeted group on these lines, i.e., NF-physically disabled, Inpatient hospital-AIDS, etc. These labels identify the level of care related to the data reported in that column and must be shown estimates were provided in the approved waiver package.
+If the waiver is targeted to persons with a particular illness or condition, such as AIDS, chronic metal illness, ventilator dependency, physical disability, etc., also indicate that targeted group on these lines, i.e., NF-physically disabled, Inpatient hospital-AIDS, etc. These labels identify the level of care related to the data reported in that column and must be shown consistently on each page of the report.
+On Forms HCFA-372 and HCFA-372(S), complete one column for each level of care for which cost estimates were provided in the approved waiver package.
 For example, if the approved waiver includes only recipients who would otherwise receive an ICF/MR level of care, label the first column of each page ICF/MR and leave the remaining two columns blank.
 If the approved waiver covers recipients who would otherwise receive a NF or hospital level of care, label one column NF, a second column Hospital, and leave the third column blank.

+NOTE: On Form HCFA-372(S), you are not required to report separately on all levels of care.
+If the State chooses to report only on the combined level of care, label the first column combined level of care and leave the second and third columns blank.

+As a general rule, report the data for each section of Form HCFA-372 or Form HCFA-372(S) relating to a formula factor value according to the same methodology used to estimate the respective factor values in the approved waiver package.
+For example, if data was used for a specific target population in the cost-neutrality test, report only targeted data on the Form HCFA-372 or Form HCFA-372(S).

 Rev. 87 2-235